-In July 2005 the State Library hosted the launching of the resource Finding your own way, SA Link-Up's 'self-help' guide to tracing Aboriginal families and individual histories.
-Compiled by historian Dr Karen George, and staff from State Records and SA Link-up, this resource contains details of the institutions in South Australia that have been custodians of Aboriginal children, including how to find and access their records.
+Finding your own way, is SA Link-Up's 'self-help' guide to tracing Aboriginal families and individual histories.
+It contains details of the institutions in South Australia that have been custodians of Aboriginal children, including how to find and access their records.

 Finding your story: a resource manual to the records of the stolen generations in Victoria, 2005, also available online.

-This Library Guide has been developed to assist Australian Aboriginal people wanting to trace members of their family, within the collections of the State Library, and should be used in conjunction with the Family History Starter Guide and any relevant Library Guides under Aboriginal Australia.
+This guide has been developed to assist Aboriginal Australians wanting to trace members of their family, within the collections of the State Library, and should be used in conjunction with the Family History Starter Guide and any relevant Library Guides under Aboriginal Australia.

 From 1 July 1842, all South Australian births, deaths and marriages were required to be registered.
 Prior to the commencement of civil registration in 1842, church registers provide most records for births, deaths and marriages.